 - Students will be equipped to work in K-12 education both in the classroom as well as in school leadership positions, as behavior management consultants, and in leadership positions in public and private agencies.

 - Our Exceptional Student Education program stands out, due to its systematic and rigorous capstone project.
 ESE students will write a literature review and conduct a capstone project in 15 weeks.
 Most students do their projects in MDC K-12 schools, as it provides students whose projects excel with the opportunity to prepare their work for publication.

 - Students will have a faculty advisor/mentor throughout the program.

-- Students from any undergraduate program can apply to the program.
+- Students from any undergraduate program can apply to the M.S. program.
 However, priority will be given to students from undergraduate elementary and ESE programs.